rockettheme/docs/Docs/wordpress/themes/cerulean/demo_slideshow.md

 | Autoplay           |         Disabled |
 | Autoplay Delay     |                7 |

-This will create the widget, but you'll need to actually build the gallery using RokGallery.
+This will create the widget, but you will need to actually build the gallery using RokGallery.
 We go into detail on [how to use RokGallery in our official guide][rokgallery].

 [demo]: assets/cerulean2.jpg
 [rokgallery]: ../../plugins/rokgallery/